Why was it necessary to use a machine for beheading?

 “Should that be a few errors of details herein”, the Doctor ended, “they could easily be rectified by even the stupidest builder.

 We know that the guillotine looked very different than this description by Dr. Louis.
+Perhaps the description was only made to get a price estimate from M. Guidon.

-It is almost surtain that Dr. Louis design was changed before the first machine was build.
+It is almost certain that Dr. Louis design was changed before the first machine was build.
 I am sure Sanson had an input on the importence of handling the victims the right way.
 This may have influenced the design of the bascule and the lunette, but who mentioned the pillory as a good solution in the first place?
 This must have been in combination with the idea of slicing instead of chopping.
 Which again called for the oblique blade.

-“My part in the matter” dr Louis assured a friend, “and I consider it an act of humanity, was limited to correcting the shape of the blade and making it oblique so that it would cut cleanly and achieve its object.”
+“My part in the matter” Dr. Louis assured a friend, “and I consider it an act of humanity, was limited to correcting the shape of the blade and making it oblique so that it would cut cleanly and achieve its object.”

 Certainly nothing happened until March 17, when Dr. Louis gave his evaluation of two letters previously sent to the National Assembly on the implementation of Article 3 under Heading 1 of the Code Penal.
 Much suggests that work was being done on the machine's design and manufacture before any economic agreements had been made.
 If it had only begun after April 10th when Tobias Schmidt and Roederer agreed on a price, it would not be possible to make the first test of the machine on April 11, ie the day after.
 April 17, just one month after Dr. Louis wrote his assessment, the machine was tested at Bicêtre.
 And on April 21, the new (oblique) blade was installed.